VincentCotella/Todo-Application/README.md

 # Todo-Application

-## Introduction
-This To-Do List application is a simple, interactive task manager.
-Built with Python and Tkinter, it allows users to add, view, sort, and manage tasks effectively with a user-friendly graphical interface.

-## Features
-- Add tasks with optional descriptions, due dates, and importance levels.
-- Sort tasks by the order they were added, their due dates, or their importance.
-- View detailed task information with a double-click.
-- Mark tasks as completed or delete them.

 ## Installation
 To run this application, you need Python installed on your system.
 This application is built with Python [3.11] and Tkinter, which is included in the standard library of Python.